jthoth/AnnsJs/README.md

 # Description About Genetic Programming Implementation

 The following lines graph illustrate the score evolution over the n generations of the population.
 Units are measured in percent.
+To compute the bellow figures we only change the parameters of the panel.

 ### Exercise Find Number without limit of repetitions
  Overall, the score increased over the generation given.
 At the start of the generation the score is high; nevertheless,  in some cases it fall dramatically.